dgarci23/dgarci23/README.md

 ### Projects 🏗
 Take a look at some of my projects:

+#### Hardware

 **Are you looking for something hands-on?** [8b-Computer](https://github.com/dgarci23/8b-Computer) follows Ben Eater’s 8 bit breadboard computer project in breadboards using TTL logic.
 It also includes an FPGA implementation written in Verilog with serial communication to write programs to memory.

 **What about a bigger computer?** The [risc-v-32](https://github.com/dgarci23/risc-v-32) project is a 32 bit processor following the RISC-V Instruction Set Architecture.
 A 5 stage pipeline implementation with dynamic branch prediction, this project is still ongoing, right now I am adding the I/O modules for the processor.

 **Graphics and 3D engines?** The [3D engine](https://github.com/dgarci23/3d-engine) project follows [OneLoneCoder](https://www.youtube.com/c/javidx9/videos?app=desktop) 3D engine using the NIOS II processor in the DE2-115 FPGA.
 Double buffering, 3D projections and a VGA controller to experiment around pixel by pixel rendering and 3D graphics.

+#### Software

 **Interested on my software side?** The [Marketing Report Generator](https://github.com/dgarci23/Report-Generator) project started as a spontaneous thought on how to automate a simple, but time-consuming task, creating reports in Microsoft PowerPoint for clients to see their media presence.
 Challenges like web scrapping, Gmail integration, and manipulation of docx and pptx documents made this a really interesting project for my Python begginings.

 **Maybe some Web Development?** The [Movie List](https://github.com/dgarci23/movie-list) project started as I tried to find ideas for my first full-stack web development project.
 I have always enjoyed movies and I wanted to create a platform where I could keep track of the movies I have watched and the movies I would like to watch in the future.
 This project is currently running, to see the end product just [click here](https://movie-list-david.herokuapp.com/).

+#### Communication Systems

+**Want to learn about Carrier Phase and Frequency Offset?** The [Carrier Phase and Frequency Estimation Project](https://github.com/dgarci23/phase-freq-estimation) was the final project for a senior-level Electrical Engineering elective, Communication Systems.
+The project covers improvements to the carrier phase offset and frequency offset estimation between transmitter and receivers.
+It also explores the use of a Zadoff-Chu sequence as a preamble for improved detection.
+The project was completely developed as a Jupyter notebook and written completely in Python.

 ### Tools and Languages